utdata/icj-setting-up/windows-01.md

 # Windows

 I am a little less familiar with Windows, especially as it relates to OneDrive, so it's possible we'll run into issues.
+We'll solve them.

 Everything listed here is free.